 Narva is certainly not the most beautiful of all Estonian cities.
 Located in the very north-east, it also has a somewhat shadowy existence.
 In a way, the city is divided into two parts.
 The river that gave the city its name, which flows into the Baltic Sea a little north of the city, forms the EU’s external border here and divides Estonian Narva from the much smaller Russian city of Ivangorod.

 Narva is not only worth a visit for the famous Hermann’ s Fortress, whose Russian counterpart stands on the other side of the river.
-We take a closer look at this unusual city in a separate article and show you how things are today in the third largest Estonian city (approx. 55,000 inhabitants) with its 95% Russian-speaking population.
+We will soon take a closer look at this unusual city in a separate article and show you how things are today in the third largest Estonian city (approx. 55,000 inhabitants) with its 95% Russian-speaking population.
 So we’ll only cover it briefly here and move on to the last stop on our journey through north-eastern Estonia.

 Narva-Jõesuu is the most north-eastern of all Estonian towns.
 Narva-Jõesuu borders directly on Russia – and on the Baltic Sea.
 For a long time, Narva-Jõesuu with its long sandy beach was known primarily as a health resort, as evidenced by the many short hotels and wooden houses from the 19th century, some of which have fallen into disrepair.
 In Soviet times, they were joined by several modern sanatoriums and convalescent homes.
 It is precisely this mixture of Soviet and Tsarist buildings in combination with the sea and the beach that makes this unusual place so appealing.
 In recent times, Narva-Jõesuu, which had long suffered from the absence of Russian spa guests, has recovered and is slowly awakening from its long slumber.